Back to questions

 This is the same question as problem #13 in the SQL Chapter of Ace the Data Science Interview!

-Assume you are given the below table on transactions from users.
-Bucketing users based on their latest transaction date, write a query to obtain the number of users who made a purchase and the total number of products bought for each transaction date.
+Assume you are given the table on Walmart user transactions.
+Based on a user's most recent transaction date, write a query to obtain the users and the number of products bought.

 Solution #1: Using CTE